 Skunks are notoriously stinky creatures who can wreak havoc on your home if they see you as a threat and decide that they need to spray.
-Skunks spray as a natural defense mechanism and will not hesitate to use this powerful tool on predators or enemies.
+Skunks spray as a natural defence mechanism and will not hesitate to use this powerful tool on predators or enemies.
 You might not think of yourself as a skunk’s enemy, but if they see you that way you could be in big trouble.
+Always call us for skunk removal Cambridge help.

 Skunk spray has been compared to pepper spray.
 Both smells assault your nasal passages and can cause a whole host of temporary problems from sinus pain to headaches.
 That is to say nothing of the smell, which is potent and has serious staying power.
 If a skunk manages to spray inside of our house, it can be tempting to want to put up the For Sale sign immediately.